Sunny with a High Near 62

 Today

 Sunny, with a high near 62.
-Windy, with a south wind 6 to 11 mph becoming west 24 to 34 mph in the afternoon.
-Winds could gust as high as 48 mph.
+Southwest wind 5 to 10 mph.

 Tonight

+Sunny, with a high near 68.
+Southwest wind 5 to 14 mph, with gusts as high as 21 mph.

+Partly cloudy, with a low around 36.
+West wind 7 to 11 mph becoming south after midnight.

-A slight chance of rain and snow showers before 10pm, then a slight chance of snow showers between 10pm and midnight.
-Some thunder is also possible.
-Mostly clear, with a low around 26.
-Windy, with a west wind 25 to 30 mph decreasing to 15 to 20 mph in the evening.
-Winds could gust as high as 41 mph.
-Chance of precipitation is 20%.
+A chance of rain showers between noon and 4pm, then a chance of snow showers after 4pm.
+Mostly sunny, with a high near 53.
+Breezy, with a south wind 8 to 18 mph becoming west northwest in the afternoon.
+Winds could gust as high as 31 mph.
+Chance of precipitation is 40%.
+Little or no snow accumulation expected.

+A 50 percent chance of snow showers.
+Mostly cloudy, with a low around 13.
+Blustery, with a northwest wind 11 to 18 mph becoming east northeast after midnight.
+Winds could gust as high as 30 mph.

+A 30 percent chance of snow showers.
+Mostly cloudy, with a high near 28.
+Blustery, with an east northeast wind 8 to 18 mph, with gusts as high as 24 mph.

 Saturday